 (Students entering 5th - 8th grade in the fall)

-Intermediate Camp is for those entering 5th to 8th grades and the focus of the camp is knowing our story as God’s people and Christ’s followers.
+Intermediate Camp is for those entering 5th-8th grades and the focus of the camp is knowing our story as God’s people and Christ’s followers.
 This is a great camp for those who might be thinking about confirmation but campers who are already confirmed or don't plan to be confirmed will still enjoy this energetic camp.
 The program helps kids investigate faith in their lives, encouraging personal reflection while providing opportunities for group discussion and social interaction alongside normal camp activities such as swimming, hiking, sports, and arts & crafts.

 (Students entering 4th - 12th grade in the fall)